msathe-tech/standalone-abm/updated_README.md

 ## II: Login to the newly created GCE Instance

 1. SSH into the newly created GCE instance.
-Please wait a few minutes and validate the GCE instance is up before trying this step.
+If you run into an error saying the connection to host was refused, please wait a few minutes and validate the GCE instance is up before trying this step.

 ```
 gcloud compute ssh abm-on-gce